iobear/dashgoat/README.md

 ## DependOn

-DepenOn is a parameter you can add to your service updates, this will reduce the important alerts to the systems the services depend on.
+DependOn is a parameter you can add to your service updates, this will reduce the important alerts to the systems the services depend on.
 Like this:

 ```bash
 curl --request POST \